SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and when only a getter is needed, you can omit both clauses and simply return the requested value directly, as described in :ref:`Properties_ReadOnlyComputedProperties`.
-That said, if you provide a setter clause, you must also provide a getter clause.
+But if you provide a setter clause, you must also provide a getter clause.

 The *setter name* and enclosing parentheses is optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.